ExceptedPrism3/42-Hackaton/server/knowledge_base.md

 - 42 Heilbronn cannot provide assistance with visa-related matters.
 - For visa information, see: https://www.auswaertiges-amt.de/en/visa-service/-/231148

-## Visa Assistance - Important Notice
+## Visa Assistance - CRITICAL INFORMATION

 **Does 42 help with visa stuff?**

-**No, 42 Heilbronn does not help with visa matters.**
+**❌ NO - 42 Heilbronn does NOT help with visa matters.**

-**Key Points:**
+**🚨 IMPORTANT CLARIFICATION:**
-- 42 Heilbronn is **not an accredited educational institution** by German immigration authorities
+- 42 Heilbronn is **NOT an accredited educational institution** by German immigration authorities
-- 42 **cannot provide assistance** with visa-related matters
+- 42 **CANNOT and WILL NOT provide assistance** with visa-related matters
-- 42 staff are **not visa experts** and cannot offer help with the visa process
+- 42 staff are **NOT visa experts** and cannot offer help with the visa process
-- 42 can only provide an **admission letter** - no additional documents or support will be given
+- 42 can **ONLY provide an admission letter** - no additional documents or support will be given
 - Students must have the **required documents** like work permits or other valid visas before applying
 - Participants must **do their own research** regarding visa requirements
-- 42 has **no control over the visa process** and cannot offer help with it
+- 42 has **NO control over the visa process** and cannot offer help with it
-- Please **don't list 42 staff as contacts** for visa applications
+- **DO NOT list 42 staff as contacts** for visa applications

-**Important:** If you need a visa to study at 42, you must handle all visa matters independently.
+**⚠️ CRITICAL:** If you need a visa to study at 42, you must handle ALL visa matters independently.
 42 cannot assist with visa applications, provide additional documentation, or act as a contact for immigration authorities.

+**For visa questions, contact:**
+- German embassy/consulate in your country
+- German immigration authorities
+- Professional visa consultants
+- NOT 42 Heilbronn staff
 - ## Hackathon 2.0 Food Information

 ### Where can I find food during the hackaton 2.0?